siladitya2/user-items-app/readme.md

 * **Testing** Unit test cases for frontend, unit, and integration test cases for backend.
 * **Modern Tech Stack**: Java, Spring Boot, React JS, Docker.

+* Note: I have hard-coded some items data in the backend using DataLoader.java.
+I have also provided an API (details below) to add item data on the backend.
 ## Tech Stack

 * **Backend**: Java, Spring Boot, REST API